 Karen Kassel, MS, RD, Med

 As your baby’s birth approaches, it is normal to be both anxious and excited.
 Knowing what to expect can help to calm your nerves.
-Read about the signs of imminent labor and the stages of
+Read about the signs of approaching labor and the stages of

 labor and delivery.

-A spicy meal, a long walk, house cleaning, jumping jacks… There seems to be no end to the old wives’ advice for coaxing your little one to come out into the world.
+A spicy meal, a long walk, house cleaning, jumping jacks… There seems to be no end to the advice for coaxing your little one to come out into the world.
 While these superstitions add comic relief to your pregnancy, they will not start labor.
 Every baby is different and every pregnancy is different.
 But that does not mean you have to just sit and wait.
 As your body prepares for birth, there are many signs that you can watch for.
 The better you understand these signs, as well as the stages of labor that will follow, the more confident and relaxed you can feel going into the delivery room.

 Signs of Labor